How Trying to Get a Book Published Feels

 • Attempting to get your child into an over-subscribed school.
 You worry and find yourself wondering what are the odds on success; how can you best improve their chances; what are other people up to?
 And the answer for some is pretty desperate, like moving house (and ‘downsizing’ to get into the right postcode); signing up for coaching at a very early age; providing a false address that does fall within the magic postcode area; dreaming up the ‘special circumstances’ that provide a shortcut to the top of the list.
 Anything to achieve that desired goal.

 • Trying to get pregnant when it does not happen as quickly as you would like.
-Similarly, being approved as adoptive parents and then each month scanning the relevant publications to find a likely youngster, and then starting the process of asking for your papers to be forwarded to the relevant social worker.
+Similarly, being approved as adoptive parents and then each month waiting for a child to be placed with you, and then starting the process of asking for your papers to be forwarded to the relevant social worker.
 You spend the month in a state of anxiety and then it starts all over again.

 • Applying for a new job.
 Presenting yourself as positively as possible; trying to make the right impression at the interview and then waiting for the outcome.